yetidevworks/yetisearch/README.md

 - Distance sorting: include a sort‑by‑distance option in your query for nearest‑first results.

 Units
 - Radius units default to meters.
-You can switch per-query via `units: 'km' | 'mi'` inside the geo filter, or set a global default in `search.geo_units` (e.g., `'km'`).
+You can switch per‑query via `units: 'km' | 'mi'` inside the geo filter, or set a global default in `search.geo_units` (e.g., `'km'`).

 Example (PHP):
 ```php